mrceedjay/HU-058_ESPHome/README.md

 I had problem with OTA so i recommend using USB.
 The problem was that the old code was still running after firmware upload.

 I made a test automation in Home Assistant to automatically adjust the display brightness.
-It works quite well.
+It works but its just for demo.

 ### Automatic Display Brightness